maxandersen/internet-monitoring/README.md

 # A Docker Stack which Monitors your home network
-Here's a quick start to stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with  [blackbox-exporter](https://github.com/prometheus/blackbox_exporter) and [speedtest-exporter](https://github.com/stefanwalther/speedtest-exporter) to collect and graph home network connections and speed.
+Here's a quick start to start up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with  [blackbox-exporter](https://github.com/prometheus/blackbox_exporter) and [speedtest-exporter](https://github.com/stefanwalther/speedtest-exporter) to collect and graph home network connections and speed.

 ## Prerequisites
-Ensure you install the latest version of docker and [docker-compose](https://docs.docker.com/compose/install/) on your Docker host machine.
+Ensure you have the latest version of docker and [docker-compose](https://docs.docker.com/compose/install/) on your host machine.

 ## Quick Start
 Mac or Linux: